datacats/datacats/README.md

 2. `pip install datacats` | 2. `pip install datacats` |

-## Start a CKAN project
+## Create a CKAN environment

 ```
-datacats create myproject
+datacats create mytown
 ```

-This will create a new project called "myproject" in the current directory, new data files in "~/.datacats/myproject" and start your project containers, serving your new site locally.
+This will create a new environment called "mytown" in the current directory, new data files in "~/.datacats/mytown" and start serving your new site locally.

 ```
-Creating project "myproject".............
+Creating project "mytown".............
 Site available at http://localhost:5425/
 admin user password:
 ```